-Trump Administration Plans New Sanctions On North Korea
+Trump Administration Orders New Sanctions On North Korea

 During his speech to the U.N.
 General Assembly on Tuesday, Trump warned that the United States would "totally destroy" North Korea if forced to defend itself or its allies against a nuclear attack.
 But he held out hope that could be avoided through economic and diplomatic pressure.

 Trump praised the U.N.
 Security Council for passing two recent resolutions against North Korea that the president called "hard hitting."
-But he added additional measures would be necessary to rein in North Korean leader Kim Jong Un.
+But he added additional measures would be necessary to rein in the North Korean leader.

 "We must do much more," Trump said.
 "It is time for all nations to work together to isolate the Kim regime until it ceases its hostile behavior."